AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ExternalInterfaceType/AssociatedObject.md

 ExternalInterfaceType.AssociatedObject Property
 ===============================================
-AutomationML 2.1 APIDetermines, if this external interface is associated to a SystemUnitClass, InternalElement, InterfaceClass, RoleClass or RoleRequirement and returns the Wrapper for this associated object.
+Determines, if this external interface is associated to a SystemUnitClass, InternalElement, InterfaceClass, RoleClass or RoleRequirement and returns the Wrapper for this associated object.
 Also works for nested Interfaces.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)